Downtown Milwaukee

 Downtown Milwaukee is the central business district of Milwaukee, Wisconsin.
 The economic and symbolic center of the city and the Milwaukee metropolitan area, it is Milwaukee's oldest district and home to many of region's cultural, financial educational and historical landmarks including Milwaukee City Hall, Fiserv Forum and the Milwaukee Art Museum.
 The city's modern history began in Downtown Milwaukee in 1795 when fur trader Jacques Vieau (1757–1852) built a post along a bluff on the east side, overlooking the Milwaukee and Menomonee rivers.

-Downtown is bounded by Lake Michigan to the east, Interstate 43 to the west, and the Milwaukee River to the north and south.
+Downtown is bounded by Lake Michigan to the east, Interstate 43 to the west, East Brady Street Historic District to the north, and the three rivers of the confluence to the south, (Milwaukee River, Menomonee River, Kinnickinnic River).
 It encompasses several subdistricts, and its diverse architecture includes the Milwaukee City Hall, which was once the tallest City Hall in the world when completed in 1895.
 Downtown Milwaukee's residential population has grown significantly since the 2000s and especially 2010s, registering the largest population growth, by percentage, of any Milwaukee neighborhood over that time.

 History

 The area that is now Downtown Milwaukee was once likely home to members of the Winnebago, Menominee and Potawatomi tribes.
 The Potawatomi was the dominant tribe in the area when French explorers first began to venture into this territory.
 In the years following the arrival of the French and the development of the fur trade industry, the native population rapidly declined.

 French fur trader Jacques Vieau was the first European to establish a permanent structure in Milwaukee in 1795.
-In 1835, land belonging to the Native Americans was ceded to the United States, thus opening the region to further colonial settlement.
-By the 1840s, the area that is now Downtown Milwaukee was settled and developed by three primary actors.
-They were Solomon Juneau, Byron Kilbourn and George Walker.
-Their identities continue to define Downtown Milwaukee with Kilbourn known for Kilbourntown (Westown), Juneau for East Town and Walker for what is today Walkers Point.
-In 1845, following the Bridge War, the different neighborhoods were merged into a jointly governed City of Milwaukee.
+In 1835, Native Americans ceded land to the United States, thus opening the region to further colonial settlement.
+By the 1840s, the area that is now Downtown Milwaukee was settled and developed by three primary actors: Solomon Juneau, Byron Kilbourn and George Walker.
+Their identities continue to define Downtown Milwaukee.
+Kilbourn is known for Kilbourntown (Westown), Juneau for East Town and Walker for what is today Walker's Point.
+In 1845, following the "Bridge War," the different neighborhoods merged into a jointly governed City of Milwaukee.

-Through the late 19th and early 20th Centuries, Milwaukee welcomed a succession of immigrant groups from Germany, Poland, Ireland and Mexico causing the population to rise exponentially.
-Downtown Milwaukee served as the center of the region's economic engine with ships docking along the Milwaukee and Menomonee Rivers and loading their goods into warehouses in the Historic Third Ward and along Water Street.
+Through the late 19th and early 20th Centuries, Milwaukee welcomed a succession of immigrant groups from Germany, Poland, Ireland and Mexico.
+The population rose exponentially.
+Downtown Milwaukee served as the center of the region's economic engine.
+Ships docked along the Milwaukee and Menomonee Rivers and loaded their goods into warehouses in the Historic Third Ward and along Water Street.
 In 1895, Milwaukee City Hall was constructed, becoming the tallest building in the city and giving the city a prominent physical feature.
-Other large buildings were constructed in the early 20th century including the Daniel Burnham designed First National Bank Building, 19-story AT&T Center (Milwaukee), Pabst Building, Cudahy Tower and the Wisconsin Gas Building, Milwaukee's most prominent Art Deco tower.
+Other large buildings were constructed in the early 20th century including the First National Bank Building (designed by Daniel Burnham), the 19-story AT&T Center (Milwaukee), Pabst Building, Cudahy Tower and the Wisconsin Gas Building, Milwaukee's most prominent Art Deco tower.